VinceOPS/winston-3-bugsnag-transport/README.md

-# Winston 3 Bugsnag
+# Winston 3 Bugsnag Transport

 [Bugsnag](https://github.com/bugsnag/bugsnag-js) transport for the logger [Winston](https://github.com/winstonjs/winston) (v3+).
 Relies on the official client [@bugsnag/js](https://github.com/bugsnag/bugsnag-js).

+⚠ `esModuleInterop` is required in your `tsconfig` in order for this project to be imported.

 ## Getting started